The only thing I remember from law school is my negotiations professor saying this in class randomly:

 You may be lost and not sure where to start heading from here.
-Like you just ran into a dead end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a car charger after months of denial about my phone’s battery performance).
+Like you just ran into a dead end in an unfamiliar part of town and your phone’s about to die (which is why I finally got a car charger after months of denial about how good my phone’s battery actually is).

 As we reflect on Thanksgiving, Black Friday and Sexy Saturday (that’s today), some difficult questions in life: